Dimtemp/AzureDataFactory/lab-43-adf-azure-functions.md

 Get-AzDataFactoryV2ActivityRun -PipelineRunId 68fbb5d8-5893-4ab8-9367-827a337cc115 -ResourceGroupName $ResourceGroupName -DataFactoryName $factory.DataFactoryName -RunStartedAfter '2022-01-01' -RunStartedBefore '2029-01-01'
 ```

-1. If all has gone well, you have sucessfully invoked a pipeline run from PowerShell, and inspected the results with the final two commands.
+1. If all has gone well, you have successfully invoked a pipeline run from PowerShell, and inspected the results with the final two commands.